Home Blog

 Summary: You should check (1) when you started (2) how many complete years services you’ve got (3) what your written employment contract says, if you’ve got one (4) when notice was properly served.
 If the contract says notice must be served in writing, and you were only told verbally, you may be able to argue notice has not yet been served.

-However, make you you find out whether you are getting to keep your contractual benefits or if you are being paid a sum to compensate you for not getting them during what would have been your notice.
+Find out whether you are getting to keep your contractual benefits during the period you would have been employed had you worked your notice, or alternatively, if you are being paid a extra money to compensate you for not getting those benefits during what would have been your notice.

-Add up your benefits, by looking at your last Form P11D, or check with payroll.
+Add up your benefits, by looking at your last Form P11D, or check with payroll or the person in HR that deals with benefits and rewards.
 Extras like pension contributions, car allowances, private health cover, gym membership can significantly add up.
 Try and secure their continuation or ask for an agreed payment equal to the value over the notice period.

 Tip: Some employment contracts may give the employer a right to end your employment without notice and only pay a payment in lieu of notice based on your basic pay.